1 | Shoal Bay

 Sandy Ground Beach is one of the most popular beaches in all of Anguilla.
 This strip of sand is busy day and night with its many piers and just as numerous bars and nightlife options.

-Travel a few hundred yards (a quarter kilometer) from Road Bay to reach this beach.
+Visitors will find this beach a few hundred yards (a quarter kilometer) from Road Bay.

 1 | Barnes Bay